altager/songs_app_example/README.md

 GET /songs
   - Returns a list of songs with some details on them
-  - Add possibility to paginate songs.
+  - Default limit is 5, max limit is 100
+  - Use parameter last_id to skip everything before last_id (including last_id)

+ Examples:
+   - /songs
+   - /songs?limit=1
+   - /songs?last_id=507f191e810c19729de860ea&limit=2

 GET /songs/avg/difficulty
   - Takes an optional parameter "level" to select only songs from a specific level.
   - Returns the average difficulty for all songs.

+  Examples:
+    - /songs/avg/difficulty
+    - /songs/avg/difficulty?level=9

-GET /songs/search?message=
+GET /songs/search
-  - Takes in parameter a 'message' string to search.
+  - Takes in parameter a 'message' string to search
   - Return a list of songs.
-The search should take into account song's artist and title.
-The search should be case insensitive.
+  - Search by title and artist
+  - Search is case insensitive

+  Examples:
+    - /songs/search?message=Mr%20Fas

-POST /songs/rating {"song_id": song_id, "rating": 1-5}
+POST /songs/rating
   - Takes in parameter a "song_id" and a "rating"
   - This call adds a rating to the song.
-Ratings should be between 1 and 5.
+Ratings should be between 1 and 5

+  Examples:
+    - {"song_id": "507f191e810c19729de860ea", "rating": 1}

 GET /songs/avg/rating/<song_id>
   - Returns the average, the lowest and the highest rating of the given song id.

+  Examples:
+    - /songs/avg/rating/507f191e810c19729de860ea

 ## Install